 Measure Dissolved Oxygen in sample.

-Using a calibrated pipette, add 2 mL manganous sulfate to a clear 300 mL BOD bottle filled with the sample water.
+At water collection site, use a calibrated pipette to add 2 mL manganous sulfate to a clear 300 mL BOD bottle filled with the sample water.
 Be careful not to introduce oxygen into the sample by inserting the pipette tip under the sample surface and carefully dispensing manganous sulfate.
-This will avoid creating bubbles.
+This will avoid creating bubbles until the sample is “fixed” and prevent changes to the dissolved oxygen concentration.

 Using the same technique, add 2 mL alkaline iodide-azide reagent.